 Make your own file and bring it every time you meet with your attorney;

 Respect our office;

-We work as a team, so we need you to tell us everything going on in your case; and
+We work as a team, so we need you to tell our office, staff and attorneys everything going on in your case; and

 To always follow your doctor’s restrictions.